imb/fctx/doc/usr/source/strapi_fct.rst

         Returns a non-zero (TRUE) if *s1* and *s2* are equal.
 Unlike the standard strcmp function, this function can handle NULL values.
-This function will also quite the moment one of the strings is unequal.
+This function will also quit the moment one of the strings is unequal.
 If *s1* and *s2* are NULL, this function will return non-zero (TRUE) value.
 See :cfunc:`fctstr_ieq` for a case-insenstive string compare.